 That ones a real doozy!

-According to Wikileaks, on the evening of Stardate 3364.12, Marvin arrived home after having watched the latest Rocky sequel down at the local cinema —— Rocky CVIII.
+According to Wikileaks, it all started on Stardate 3364.12.
+Marvin came home having just finished watching the latest Rocky sequel down at the local cinema —— Rocky CVIII.

-He walked in, flipped on “60 Minutes” (a show that will run forever), all in time to catch the breaking news (is there any other kind theses days?) that ‘The Borg” had just launched a full-scale Thermonuclear attack on earth and all of its inhabitants.
+Walking in, he flipped on “60 Minutes” (a show that will run forever), just in time to catch the breaking news (is there any other kind theses days?) that ‘The Borg” had just launched a full-scale Thermonuclear attack on earth and all of its inhabitants.

 Our planet’s imminent destruction was only moments away.